List of Monsters, Inc. characters: Randall Boggs

 In the prequel Monsters University, Randall enrolls at the same time as Mike and the two end up as friends and roommates.
-He is neurotic and timid at first, having trouble controlling his camouflage abilities, but is a model bookworm.
+He is neurotic and timid at first, having difficulty controlling his camouflage abilities, but is a model bookworm.
 When Randall is accepted into Roar Omega Roar, the top fraternity in the university, he quickly abandons Mike in order to retain his standing with the fraternity.
 He becomes more confident, determined, and vicious.
 After an embarrassing loss to Sulley at the Scare Games, a furious Randall vows he will never be beaten by Sulley again.